BudddyDudeGuy/Night-City-Refined/GAMEPLAY.md

 The base game keeps telling you V is dying, while giving you a hundred hours of other things to do.
 These mods fix that from both sides.
 They remove the fake urgency, and they put real time between main missions so you have a reason to explore.

+>[!TIP]
+>**In short:** when the story goes quiet, that's on purpose.
+Use the time to do gigs, earn money and explore.

- - [LONGER LOCKDOWN](https://www.nexusmods.com/cyberpunk2077/mods/23219) turns the start of the game into a proper starting zone in Watson, with real gaps between the Act 1 missions.
+ - **Act 1 has gaps.** [LONGER LOCKDOWN](https://www.nexusmods.com/cyberpunk2077/mods/23219) turns the start of the game into a proper starting zone in Watson, with real gaps between the Act 1 missions.
- - [Live A Little](https://www.nexusmods.com/cyberpunk2077/mods/13271) makes quest timers longer and raises the early story money, so you have to go earn it.
+ - **Longer quest timers and more expensive story payments.** [Live A Little](https://www.nexusmods.com/cyberpunk2077/mods/13271) makes quest timers longer and raises the early story money, so you have to go earn it.
- - [Take a Breather](https://www.nexusmods.com/cyberpunk2077/mods/23290) adds pauses between later quests, and some quests need a minimum Street Cred.
+ - **Pauses between quests.** [Take a Breather](https://www.nexusmods.com/cyberpunk2077/mods/23290) adds pauses between later quests, and some quests need a minimum Street Cred.
 Its store and club locks are covered in [Street Cred and Locked Areas](#street-cred-and-locked-areas).
- - [HALTED HANAKO 2.0](https://www.nexusmods.com/cyberpunk2077/mods/23852) stops the Hanako meeting from starting on its own.
+ - **Hanako waits for you.** [HALTED HANAKO 2.0](https://www.nexusmods.com/cyberpunk2077/mods/23852) stops the Hanako meeting from starting on its own.
 It only happens when you call her.
- - [Panam quest timer edits](https://www.nexusmods.com/cyberpunk2077/mods/17541) and [Rachel's call delayed](https://www.nexusmods.com/cyberpunk2077/mods/17507) space out Panam's and Rachel's quests.
+ - **Panam and Rachel take their time.** [Panam quest timer edits](https://www.nexusmods.com/cyberpunk2077/mods/17541) and [Rachel's call delayed](https://www.nexusmods.com/cyberpunk2077/mods/17507) space out Panam's and Rachel's quests.
- - [Delete "A Few Weeks Tops"](https://www.nexusmods.com/cyberpunk2077/mods/16932), [Hanako Call - No Rush](https://www.nexusmods.com/cyberpunk2077/mods/16926) and A Like Supreme - No Rush cut the lines that rush you.
+ - **No more rushing lines.** [Delete "A Few Weeks Tops"](https://www.nexusmods.com/cyberpunk2077/mods/16932), [Hanako Call - No Rush](https://www.nexusmods.com/cyberpunk2077/mods/16926) and A Like Supreme - No Rush cut the lines that rush you.
- - [OPLI](https://www.nexusmods.com/cyberpunk2077/mods/21623) moves Phantom Liberty so it fits the story better.
+ - **Phantom Liberty moved.** [OPLI](https://www.nexusmods.com/cyberpunk2077/mods/21623) moves Phantom Liberty so it fits the story better.

 <Details>
 <summary>Act 1 Timeline</summary>